olavea/Lillian-and-Ola-Vea-com/content/blog/2023/2-week/usage-data/index.md

 ---
-title: How to Source useage data into a Gatsby site? 💡
+title: How to Source useage data into a Gatsbyjs site? 💡
 author: "@OlaHolstVea"
 date: 2023-01-12
 ---

-##

-We want to show useage data for our Twitter tool on our Gatsby site.
-I will write how we did it, but first what is useage data and why do we love to show it?
+On our Gatsby site we want to show useage data for our Twitter tool.
+I will soon tell you how we did it, but first:
+-what is useage data and
+-why do we show useage data?

-## What is useage data?
+## What is useage data? (on our Gatsbyjs website)

 On our Gatsby site we show the little heads you can see in the screenshot below.
 Those little heads are the Twitter avatars of our users.
-So showing who our users are is one of the pieces of useage data on our Gatsby site.
+So showing our users is one piece of useage data we show on our Gatsby site.

 <screenshot 1>

-## Why we show usage data on our Gatsbyjs website?
+## Why do we show usage data? (on our Gatsbyjs website)
+(Gatsbyjs website)

-We Show potential users "this tool will be okay", because Loads of people have already trusted our tool.
-Those people are the little heads you can see in the screenshot.
-Showing real usage data is my favorite "social proof".
+We show potential users "this tool will be okay", because Loads of people have already trusted our tool.
+Showing real usage data is my favorite "social proof", but if you do a google search you'll find other kinds of "social proof".

 ## How did we Source usage data into our Gatsby site?

 I assume you have used Gatsby before, so I'll skip the step of deconstructing `gatsbyUtils` and `actions`.
 You can find it in the code example below.